Jerry-Shaw/Nervsys/README.md

 1. Clone or download source code to anywhere on your machine.
 Only one copy is required on the same machine even multiple projects exist.
 2. Include "NS.php" in the main entry script of the project, and call it with using "NS::new();".
-3. If needed, using "/Ext/libCoreApi" to register your own modules and functions before calling "NS::new();".
+3. If needed, using "trait System" to register your own modules and functions before calling "NS::new();".
 4. Write your API code classes under "/api", application code classes under "/app", if not changed, and there you go.
 5. In "/Ext", there are common useful extensions for normal project development, so, please do review them when coding.
    They can be helpful.